-The field of ecology and evolution represents an area of interdisciplinary research that is focused on understanding the biodiversity of Earth, how evolution generates biodiversity, how a diversity of species interact with each other and the environment, and the impact of humans.
-Understanding ecology and evolution is critical because many of the world's most pressing issues are environmental issues.
-Global warming, acid rain, water resources, chemical pollution, invasive species, emerging diseases, and declining biodiversity are just a few of the environmental issues that students from our program will be trained to address.
+The field of ecology and evolution represents an area of interdisciplinary research that is focused on understanding the biodiversity of Earth, how evolution generates biodiversity, how species interact with each other and the environment, and the impacts of human activities.
+Understanding ecology and evolution is critical because many of the world's most pressing issues are environmental issues, including global warming, air and water pollution, invasive species, emerging diseases, and declining biodiversity.

-The Jefferson Project at Lake George was established in 2013 as a strategic partnership between Rensselaer, IBM, and the FUND for Lake George with the overarching goal to understand and manage complex factors that threaten one of the world’s most pristine natural ecosystems.
-Rensselaer students and faculty are directly involved in the Jefferson Project using an unprecedented array of new tools which will fuse monitoring, modeling, simulation, experimentation and forecasting to inform and compel decision- making for lasting protection of Lake George.
-This powerful model will deliver ecological benefits that will be felt throughout the U.S. and globally.
+A major cross-campus environmental research effort is The Jefferson Project, which was established in 2013 as a strategic partnership between Rensselaer, IBM, and the FUND for Lake George, The overarching goal is to use cutting-edge science and technology to understand and mitigate human activities that threaten freshwater ecosystems.
+Hundreds of Rensselaer students and faculty have contributed to the Jefferson Project, using an unprecedented array of new tools that integrate monitoring, modeling, experimenting, and forecasting to inform and compel decision making for the lasting protection of fresh water.
+This powerful model is delivering ecological benefits that are being felt throughout the U.S. and globally.